kevinsawade/start-science-here/README.md

 8. Your first project
     * Build your own python library that other people can install and use.

 There is no set up required to follow along with this tutorial.
-It can take three to four days to work through everything (the python tutorial is very long, but can be put on hold after the beginner tutorials).
+It can take three to four days to work through everything (the python tutorial is very long but can be put on hold after the beginner tutorials).

 ## Linux Tutorial

-The linux tutorial will guide you through your first experiences with a command line interface.
+The linux tutorial will guide you through your first experiences with a command-line interface.
 Please use the page from the documentation under https://kevinsawade.github.io/start-science-here/linux_tutorial.html